ruiz-jm/CleanData/README.md

 Appropriately labels the data set with descriptive variable names.

-'averages.csv'
+'averages.txt'

- is a second, independent tidy data set with the average of each variable for each activity and each subject from mergedset.csv.
+ is a second, independent tidy data set with the average of each variable for each activity and each subject from mergedset.txt.

 'run_analysis.R' code.
 Is the code that created the files
-'mergedset.csv' and 'averages.csv'
+'mergedset.txt' and 'averages.txt'